Governance

 Amanda Line

+Amanda has broad international business experience.
+She has spent the last 30 years living and working in Europe, Asia and the Middle East and has extensive experience in professional services and business startups.
 As a passionate believer in the value of continuing professional education, Amanda founded the largest provider of financial training in Singapore.
-Working together with UK and US-based training companies, she expanded the business across Asia.
-During this time she also lectured extensively on a range of corporate finance and risk management topics.
+Working together with UK and US based training companies, she expanded the business across Asia.
+During this time, she also lectured extensively on a range of corporate finance and risk management topics.

 Girish Jethwani